jbelanger/hrsc-database/docs/Reference-Data.md

 ## Overview
-This document explains the process of importing lookup data from a post-deployment script in an SSDT (SQL Server Data Tools) project.
-The lookup data files are located in the Scripts/Seed folder within the project structure.
+Reference data in a database is static information used for validation and categorization of other data, providing consistency and context.

+This document explains the process of copying and synchronizing reference data.
+In this project, the reference data is imported in new databases but is also used to update an existing database, making sure the reference data is the same in each environment.

 ## Prerequisites - Stored Procedure usp_generate_merge